 At St. Andrew's, Tad served as Dean of Students, Assistant Head for Student Life, and Assistant Head of School for Academic Affairs.
 In July 1997, Tad began work as the School's fourth Head of School.

-During his twenty-one year tenure, Tad has focused on cultivating the School’s distinctive ethos and culture that inspire members of the community to seek and embrace a public good.
+During his 23-year tenure, Tad has focused on cultivating the School’s distinctive ethos and culture that inspire members of the community to seek and embrace a public good.

 He has sought to develop and refine a teaching and learning philosophy that honors exemplary student work, exhibitions, and engagement.
 Because of the skill, intelligence, and creativity of the faculty and student body, the School sets academic standards not through the AP program but through establishing habits of mind and heart that lead to extraordinary expressions of student understanding and mastery.